-In a recent interview with Katie Teitler, Senior Analyst at TAG Cyber LLC, Egress CEO Tony Pepper explained why organizations are more in need of human layer security than ever before (don't forget, you can use TAG Cyber's Human Layer Security Maturity Model to analyze your organization's approach).
+In a recent interview with Katie Teitler, Senior Analyst at TAG Cyber LLC, Egress CEO Tony Pepper explained why organisations are more in need of human layer security than ever before (don't forget, you can use Tag Cyber's Human Layer Security Maturity Model to analyse your organisation's approach).
 Watch the full interview below or scroll for our round-up of Katie and Tony's conversation.

 "People need a safety net, day-in and day-out," Tony states, as he explains the role that technology needs to play to mitigate this risk.
 "Enterprises have deployed security at the network layer and at the application layer.
 Now it's time to deploy security at the human layer."

-"Static DLP doesn't work because it can't create context," Tony explains, as he talks about the rapid adoption of intelligent email security by organizations globally.
-The pressure has built for many businesses, whose clients are more aware of their rights to data privacy than ever before and are "solutionizing" the problem by demanding organizations adopt technologies to mitigate security risks on email.
+"Static DLP doesn't work because it can't create context," Tony explains, as he talks about the rapid adoption of intelligent email security by organisations globally.
+The pressure has built for many businesses, whose clients are more aware of their rights to data privacy than ever before and are "solutionising" the problem by demanding organisations adopt technologies to mitigate security risks on email.
 "It's wrapping them up in knots and making it completely unworkable to share content with a whole variety of other clients and suppliers.

 "Human layer security isn't just a differentiator to help your employees operate at pace, without risk and give them the tools they, quite frankly, need.
 It's also critically important to demonstrate that outwardly, to your supply chain."

-Watch the full interview between Katie and Tony to learn more about the importance of human layer security and then use TAG Cyber's Human Layer Security Maturity Model to analyze the level of risk in your organization.
+Watch the full interview between Katie and Tony to learn more about the importance of human layer security and then use TAG Cyber's Human Layer Security Maturity Model to analyse the level of risk in your organisation.